English Majors Planning to Study Abroad

 When You Return

 If you have any questions about how courses from abroad are listed on your degree audit, please contact Office of International Programs.
 If you have questions about how your English courses are listed, please contact Treseanne Ainsworth.
-If you have any questions about your English major and studying abroad, before, during or after you go, please email Treseanne Ainsworth.
+Also, any questions about your English major and studying abroad, before, during or after you go, please email Treseanne Ainsworth.

 Choosing the Right Program